Canada plans new fuel rules, aims 30-megatonne emissions cut by 2030

-LONDON Britain's biggest carmarker Jaguar Land Rover said it wants to build electric cars in Britain in what would be a further boost to the UK automotive sector after the Brexit vote.

-TORONTO Canada will require reduced carbon footprints for all fuels so that the country can achieve a 30-megatonne cut in greenhouse gas emissions by 2030, the country's environment department said on Friday.
+TORONTO (Reuters) - Canada will require reduced carbon footprints for all fuels so that the country can achieve a 30-megatonne cut in greenhouse gas emissions by 2030, the country's environment department said on Friday.

 The government will not mandate specific changes to fuels and will focus just on reducing their emissions, officials said after a government announcement in Toronto.